 The Renewal of Letting Go

-In retrospect, I think the most important thing that renewed my teaching and classes was being willing to let it all go—willingly and with positive acceptance.
+In retrospect, I think the most important thing that renewed my teaching and classes was being willing to let it all go—with positive acceptance.
 Clinging to being a yoga teacher is no healthier than clinging to any other identity we make up for ourselves.
 For now, it seems I am still meant to teach, and I’m grateful for this.
 I’m grateful for all I’ve learned from my small sangha, and glad that it remains modest, casual and welcoming.

 Teaching yoga is not an easy way to make a living, especially now with so many new teachers entering the world of teaching every day.
 Teaching requires commitment, patience and a willingness to keep your day job, maybe throughout your teaching career.
 But for those of us who stick with it, it is incomparably rewarding, and its only gotten more so as the years pass and my own practice has softened and deepened.